Code-Institute-Submissions/milestone_1_harperk/README.md

 ## Aim

-This website showcases the illustrations of Kirsty Harper and invites users to submit their own ideas for a personalised illustration for themselves, their friends or family.
-The purpose of the website is to promote the illustrator's work and generate customers.

-The client is an illustrator who would like a website to showcase illustrations she has created for friends and family.
-The purpose of the website is to increase her client base and invite users to submit their own ideas for unique
+The client is an illustrator who requested a website to showcase illustrations she creates for friends and family.
+The purpose of the website is to increase her client base and invite users to submit their own ideas for unique illustrations.

-has set the following goals for the website:
+The client has set the following criteria for the website:
+1. The design should be professional with an element of fun.
+2. The main focus should be the illustrations.
+3. The user should be able to contact the illustrator.
+4. There should be clear instructions as to how the user can contact the illustrator.

 ---

 ## UX

-The site must meet the following criteria:
+Harpoon Illustrations is a newly established company that currently has a very small client base consisting mainly of the illustrator's friends and family.
+The website is aimed at the wider public, who are unlikely to be familiar with the illustrator's work.
+It is hoped that the users will be potential clients, who will commission the illustrator to create bespoke illustrations for them, their friends or family.

+In order to attract users and build the client base, the website will:
 1. Look aesthetically pleasing.
+2. Draw the user in with humour.
-2. Look simple and uncluttered.
+3. Look simple and uncluttered to focus the attention on the illustrations.
-3. Clearly display the illustrator's work.
-4. Easily allow the user to contact the illustrator
+4. Have clear instructions to easily allow the user to contact the illustrator.

+### User Stories

+"As a user of the Harpoon Illustrations site, I want the website to look stylish as this instills confidence about the quality of the illustrations."

+"As a user of the site, I want to see the illustrator's previous work to get ideas for potential work I can request."

+"As a user of the site, I want an easy way to get in touch with the illustrator directly so I can discuss potential ideas."

 ---